Frequently Asked Questions (FAQs)

 - Can I choose my own Occupational Rehabilitation Provider?

 Yes.
-If you fail to reasonably participate in a return to work plan your entitlement to compensation may be terminated.
+If you are receiving compensation payments and fail to reasonably participate in a return to work plan your entitlement to compensation may be terminated.

-If you disagree with the duties offered in your return to work plan you should speak to your treating doctor and advise both the Co-ordinator, Workplace Support and the Insurer that you feel the duties are not suitable.
+If you disagree with the duties offered in your return to work plan you should speak to your treating doctor and advise both the Wellbeing and Injury Management Consultant and the Insurer that you feel the duties are not suitable.
 You may be requested to provide medical or other evidence as to why you disagree with the existing plan.

 Yes.
-If you are entitled to receive occupational rehabilitation, the University or the insurance company will provide you with a list of occupational rehabilitation providers to choose from.
-Further information on occupational rehabilitation services can be found at: WorkSafe Victoria: Occupational Rehabilitation.
+If you are entitled to receive occupational rehabilitation, our WorkSafe Insurer will provide you with a list of occupational rehabilitation providers to choose from.
+Further information on occupational rehabilitation services can be found at WorkSafe Victoria: Occupational Rehabilitation.